Protecting Your Retirement Assets When Debt Gets Out Of Hand

 Unfortunately, this is exactly what many people do when they are overwhelmed by unmanageable debt and struggling to make ends meet.
 Although withdrawing money from a retirement account may seem like an effective solution in the short term, the long-term consequences can be financially devastating – especially if it only serves to delay an eventual bankruptcy filing that would have happened anyway.

 Before risking your long-term financial security by depleting your retirement savings to pay off debt, it is wise to discuss your situation with a knowledgeable bankruptcy lawyer.
-An attorney with broad experience in bankruptcy and consumer debt issues can help you explore your options and advise you on the best way to get out of debt while protecting your financial future.
+At The Law Office of Russell Gary Small, P.C. our team has broad experience in bankruptcy and consumer debt issues, and we can help you explore your options and advise you on the best way to get out of debt while protecting your financial future.
+Call us at 203-594-6655.